 As the southern most tip of South America, and a landmark steeped in history and mystery, Cape Horn is a destination high on many a traveller's bucket list, and an adventure …

-Whales in Patagonia
+Whale Watching in Patagonia

 The waters around Patagonia are home to four types of whales: the orca, humpback, southern right and the blue whale.
-There are a number of dedicated whale-watching cruises and …
+There are a number of dedicated whale watching cruises and …

 Adventure cruising is a great way to discover Patagonia’s rich wildlife and dramatic coastline, much of which is only accessible by sea.
 Sailing through channels and fjords you’ll hop into Zodiac boats to spot dolphins, whales, seals and seabirds, be dazzled by towering glaciers and in Tierra del Fuego you can even set foot on Cape Horn.